ANONYMOUSx46/Python-ChatBot/README.md

-# 🤖 Advanced Python Chatbot Project
+# 🤖 Advanced Python Chatbot
+## Created by Liam De Wet

 This repository contains **two versions of a Python-based chatbot** that demonstrate the evolution from a **basic intent-based chatbot** to a **modern, AI-powered assistant** using **sentence embeddings, memory, confidence handling, and a desktop GUI**.